FolkertVanVerseveld/aoe/BUGS.md

 -------------------------|-------------------------------------------|-------------------------------------------------------
-Ugly user interface font | The original game font could not be found | No workaround at the moment No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it
+Ugly user interface font | The original game font could not be found | No workaround at the moment No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it Cannot patch DRS bitmap  | The bitmap header is also included        | Strip the header manually

 In case the game does not start at all, make sure the following is satisfied: